Maxbrand/blog/content/post/Low budget car rig.md

 <br>
 {{< vimeo 286902734 >}}
 <br>
 Like expected, the new rig can handle a turn without any issues.
-It does get bumby in the uneven road but there's not an awful lot of shaking at least at this low speed.
+It does get bumpy on the uneven road but there's not an awful lot of shaking at least at this low speed.
 Fortunately the scene in question did not involve any high speed pursuits or racing!
 I was going to go handheld inside the car anyway, so for this specific scene I knew this solution would work very well and I knew that I could set it up myself in under 10 minutes.

 ## Final version